-12.1 An order for Extended Disclosure is complied with by undertaking the following steps-

-(1) service of a Disclosure Certificate substantially in the form set out in Appendix 4 signed by the party giving disclosure, to include a statement supported by a statement of truth signed by the party or an appropriate person at the party that all known adverse documents have been disclosed;
+- 12.1 An order for Extended Disclosure is complied with by undertaking the following steps- - (1) service of a Disclosure Certificate substantially in the form set out in Appendix 4 signed by the party giving disclosure, to include a statement supported by a statement of truth signed by the party or an appropriate person at the party that all known adverse documents have been disclosed;

-(2) service of an Extended Disclosure List of Documents (unless dispensed with, by agreement or order); and

-(3) production of the documents which are disclosed over which no claim is made to withhold production or (if the party cannot produce a particular document) compliance with paragraph 12.3.

-12.2 The order for Extended Disclosure will not have been complied with until each step specified in paragraph 12.1 has taken place.

-12.3 If a party cannot produce a particular document (because the document no longer exists, the party no longer has it in its possession or for any other reason) the disclosing party is required to describe each such document with reasonable precision and explain with reasonable precision the circumstances in which, and the date when, the document ceased to exist or left its possession or the other reason for non-production.-\If it is not possible to identify individual documents, the class of documents must be described with reasonable precision.

-12.4 In the case of a company, firm, association or other organisation, or where the Disclosure Certificate is signed by a party on behalf of other parties, the certificate must-

-(1) identify the person signing the Disclosure Certificate; and

-(2) explain why she or he is considered to be an appropriate person to sign it.

-12.5 A party may not without the permission of the court or agreement of the parties rely on any document in its control that it has not disclosed at the time required for Extended Disclosure (or within 60 days after the first case management conference in a case where there will be no Extended Disclosure).
+- (2) service of an Extended Disclosure List of Documents (unless dispensed with, by agreement or order); and - (3) production of the documents which are disclosed over which no claim is made to withhold production or (if the party cannot produce a particular document) compliance with paragraph 12.3. - 12.2 The order for Extended Disclosure will not have been complied with until each step specified in paragraph 12.1 has taken place. - 12.3 If a party cannot produce a particular document (because the document no longer exists, the party no longer has it in its possession or for any other reason) the disclosing party is required to describe each such document with reasonable precision and explain with reasonable precision the circumstances in which, and the date when, the document ceased to exist or left its possession or the other reason for non-production.
+If it is not possible to identify individual documents, the class of documents must be described with reasonable precision. - 12.4 In the case of a company, firm, association or other organisation, or where the Disclosure Certificate is signed by a party on behalf of other parties, the certificate must- - (1) identify the person signing the Disclosure Certificate; and - (2) explain why she or he is considered to be an appropriate person to sign it. - 12.5 A party may not without the permission of the court or agreement of the parties rely on any document in its control that it has not disclosed at the time required for Extended Disclosure (or within 60 days after the first case management conference in a case where there will be no Extended Disclosure).
 For the avoidance of doubt the party and its legal representatives remain under the duties under paragraph 3.1 (the Disclosure Duties) and 3.2 above.

-12.6 Without prejudice to paragraph 11 and paragraphs 13 to 19, a party may apply to the court for an order giving directions about any aspect of search based disclosure under Models C, D and/or E including directions about the scope of searches, the manner in which searches are to be carried out and the use of technology.
+12.6 [Deleted].

+12.6 A Disclosure Certificate may be signed by the legal representative for the party concerned, provided always that the legal representative has explained the significance of the Disclosure Certificate to his or her client(s) and has been given written authority to sign the Disclosure Certificate on the client(s) behalf.
+In such cases, the party will be deemed to have agreed to and be bound by the certifications given by its legal representative.